lhr-solar/BPS/Docs/source/Overview/design-requirements.rst

 ====================
 Read the regulations at `American Solar Challenge <https://www.americansolarchallenge.org/regulations/2020-american-solar-challenge-regulations/>`_ before creating a BPS.

 Design requirements vary based on the type of batteries you use.
-For example, lead-acid packs require less protection than lithium-ion cells.
-BeVolt’s battery pack uses Samsung INR18650-30Q lithium-ion cells.
+For example, lead-acid cells require less protection than lithium-ion cells.
+BeVolt’s battery pack uses `Samsung INR18650-30Q lithium-ion cells <https://www.18650batterystore.com/v/files/samsung_30q_data_sheet.pdf>`_.
 The BPS is required to monitor the current, voltage, and temperature of the battery pack.

-..
-    Packs vs cells - do lead-acid batteries only come as single units or can you get lead-acid cells?
-Can a battery pack contain one of either li-ion cells or lead-acid cells?
-If so, we need to be specific.
-    Link to cell datasheet would be good.

 The BPS should have the following components and features: